nwdigitalradio/n7nix/plu/PACLINK-UNIX_INSTALL.md

   * Then continue on to  __Start the Config Script__ section

 * Execute the following script from the directory that scripts were cloned to.
-  * Should be starting from your login home directory eg. /home/pi
+  * Should be starting from your login home directory for example on a Raspberry Pi _/home/pi_

 ```bash
 cd n7nix/config